Primary tabs

 By the end of the programme, students will have:

-- a comprehensive understanding of research techniques, and a thorough knowledge of the literature applicable to their specific educational domain;
+- a broad understanding of research techniques and a thorough knowledge of the literature as applicable to their specific educational domain;

 - demonstrated originality in the application of knowledge, together with a practical understanding of how research and enquiry are used to create and interpret knowledge in their field;